csaea/ap-a-java/key-concepts.md

-# Key Terms in Object-Oriented Programming
+# Concepts in Object-Oriented Programming

 - **Class**
   Implementation (like a blueprint or a factory) of attributes and behaviors of an object.